lordnikky/Roblox-Offset-Guides-for-educational-purposes/identity.md

     BYTE8(v15) = *(_BYTE *)(v7 + 40);
 ```

-so to get the 0x__ thingy just press x on 48, ida will show u 0x30 or whatever value you'll have in future version
+so to get the 0x__ thingy just press x on 48, ida will show u 0x30 or whatever value you'll have in future version and supposedly that should be the struct, i hope it is lol